-Barcelona v Cádiz
+Barcelona suffer shock home loss to Cadiz

 Post update

-Foul by Luis Hernández (Cadiz).
+Foul by Adama Traoré (Barcelona).

 Post update